How to use a digital whiteboard in product management

 Did you know?
 If you use Aha!
 Roadmaps, you can gather customer feedback via an ideas portal and pull it straight into a whiteboard.
 (Aha!
 Roadmaps includes Aha!
 Ideas Essentials, Aha!
 Whiteboards Essentials, and Aha!
 Knowledge Essentials to provide a complete product management solution.)

-Brainstorming is the obvious use case, right?
-But product managers can do more with whiteboards in this stage than you might realize — it is not all freewheeling sticky notes.
+Brainstorming is the obvious use case for whiteboards, right?
+But product managers can do more with whiteboard tools in this stage than you might realize — it is not all freewheeling sticky notes.
 You can also add structure and get feedback on the concepts you come up with in preparation for the next stage.

 Host a live collaboration session with a timer and voting tools.